Are you living in a tiny house or an apartment and want to grow your own food?

 You often hear of "baby greens" and these are plants with their first true leaves fully developed.

-Personally, I only use organic or non-gmo, non chemically treated seeds for this purpose and Greenharvest or The Seed Collection are two of my favourite purveyors of seeds.
+Personally, I only use organic or non-gmo, non chemically treated seeds for this purpose.
 You will be ingesting these young plants and likely some seed husks as well.
-Arugula, buckwheat, cilantro, fenugreek, peas, and radishes are all popular seeds.
+Rocket or Arugula, Buckwheat, Coriander, Fenugreek, Peas, and Radishes are all popular seeds.

 Well you don't need a yard a deck or a balcony to grow Microgreens.
 They are the favourite of indoor growers with space challenges who want to grow their own food!
 Looking attractive and delicious they can be grown in any container with good drainage.
 A bright (but not direct sun as they are delicate) window ledge is all you need!